MattiasSeth/inlamningsuppgift/documents/notebook.md

 2022-05-17
 Started with the three vertices problem.
 Made an adjacency list program in java and tested it with some inputs.
 Then I read in some lines from the test files and my plan was to make some graphs, but I got nowhere.

+2022-05-18:
+Added 2 functions to the Graph class, one to get the size of the adjacencylist and one to get the Vertex identifier.
+After that I remade how I store the vertex identifier from the test files, I now store identifier 1 in one arraylist and identifier 2 in another arraylist.
+Now I have to iterate through the id-arrays, connect edges and make the graph.
+I thought this part would be easier because we had a similar assignment in DA2004 called train, where you read a file with trains stations and made trainlines.